vanilla-reforged/vmangos-docker/README.md

 you will need to outcomment the "ports:" sections in the docker-compose.yml file.

-If you use this repository together with traffic, please follow the instructions as written here to secure the sql connection to your vmangos_database container (section "Solving UFW and Docker issues"):
+If you use this repository together with the supplementary projects, please follow the instructions in the section "Solving UFW and Docker issues" of this repository:

 https://github.com/chaifeng/ufw-docker

+Otherwise the sql port of your vmangos_database will be exposed to the internet.

 the ufw commands you will need: